dollworld/todolist/README.md

 <pre><img align="center" src="./bb.gif.gif" alt="Bouncing Balls GIF" >

-Login app built with React, React-Dom, Email-Validator and Formik.
+ToDolist app is built with React.

 <p>
 Formik is a small library that can help you with the three most annoying aspects of creating forms in React: